 Visit a store’s website.

 Whenever in doubt, don’t feel shy to visit the store’s web portal in your browser.
-All the information you need to know is stored there, and is updated every now and then. so you get to now if there is any change in any app that you use or want to use.
+All the information you need to know is stored there and is updated every now and then. so you get to know if there is any change in any app that you use or want to use.
 Do not forget to look for an icon or the button that says “Get our App”.
 This will take you to the App Store or Google Play Store where you can download the correct app.

 Ask a friend or an expert

 Seek opinion from a friend who may have used the app before or one who knows apps and their coding and all, or just go ask an expert.
 You will be saved a bunch once you do that.
-They will recommend what works best, what app to avoid downloading and installing, where to download from and all the nitty gritties involved.
+They will recommend what works best, what app to avoid downloading and installing, where to download from and all the nitty gritty involved.
 You will never go wrong with this because an app that’s recommended by many, is the best to go with.

 Beware of fraudulent App Scammers.